As we head into fall, now is the perfect time to start thinking about your Flexible Spending Account for 2019.

 What is a Flexible Spending Account?

-Several websites, such as Kiplinger’s and WageWorks, offer calculators to help you determine how much money you should put away in your FSA.
-In order to take fullest advantage of these calculators, you will need to gather some information to really help you get a clear view of next year’s needs.
-That information includes:
+In order to take full advantage of these calculators, you will need to gather some information to really help you get a clear view of next year’s needs.

 - Last year’s FSA receipts if you still have them.